Counting Kernels in Directed Graphs with Arbitrary Orientations: Introduction

-\paragraph{Kernels in specific digraph classes.} Stable marriages à la Gale--Shapley are in bijection with the kernels of a certain (suitably oriented) perfect line graph \cite{Gale--Shapley,Gusfield--Irving}.
+\paragraph{Kernels in specific digraph classes.} Stable marriages à la Gale--Shapley \cite{Gale--Shapley,Gusfield--Irving} are in bijection with the kernels of a certain (suitably oriented) perfect line graph \cite{Maffray-line}.
 The remarkable lattice structure of the set of kernels in that setting has led to interest in other classes of claw-free or perfect graphs.
 In some, various conditions on edge orientations lead to polynomial-time search \cite[e.g.][]{Maffray-line,Abbas--Saoula,Walicki--Sjur-paperA,Pass-LanneauIM}.
 Forbidding bidirectional edges and forcing every clique to have a sink are the most common examples.
+(The precise meaning of \enquote{orientation} varies from author to author.
+In the present article or in \cite{Maffray-line}, it allows for an edge to be simultaneously oriented in both directions; in e.g.\@ \cite{Pass-LanneauIM} it does not.)

 In contrast, we would like to solve kernel problems with restrictions on the undirected structure only---not on the edge orientations.
 To my knowledge, the sole results in this vein are tractability parametrised by tree-width (see \cref{cliquewidth}) and an exponential-time decision algorithm for general digraphs\footnote{The running time is $\bigO(1.427^n)$.
 A \enquote{naive} approach would generate and test all $\bigO(3^{n/3})$ maximal independent sets \cite{moonCliquesGraphs1965}: $3^{1/3}\simeq 1.44$.} \cite{Walicki--Sjur-paperA}.